 The final, and in our opinion, most overlooked feature of consumption models is the notion of time.
 More specifically, when a customer agrees to pay for their consumption of a service.

 It’s a common misconception that consumption models only bill for customers after they actually use a service.
 The technical accounting term for this concept is “in arrears” billing, but these use cases are better known as usage-based or pay-as-you-go models in the market.
+However, recent Subscribed Institute and BCG research indicates that companies utilizing hybrid consumption models—with a mix of in-arrears and in-advance billing—outperformed all other businesses in terms of year-over-year (YoY) annual recurring revenue (ARR) growth.

 Customers are increasingly demanding a clear return on investment (ROI) and lower upfront risk—they want a better picture of what they’re using and how much value they’ll derive from your product.
 And 80% of customers report that consumption-based pricing provides better alignment with the value they receive.